Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute Robust Ranking and Selection: Numerical Experiments

-In this section, we conduct numerical experiments on the proposed OPA-PR and OPA-PRS, applied to the emergency supplier selection problem (ESSP) in the context of the 7.21 mega-rainstorm disaster in Zhengzhou, China.
+In this section, we conduct numerical experiments on OPA-PR, applied to the emergency supplier selection problem in the context of the 7.21 mega-rainstorm disaster in Zhengzhou, China.
 We focus on the in-disaster scenario, which contrasts with pre-disaster conditions.
 Unlike the pre-disaster setting, the in-disaster phase demands rapid decision-making due to the high urgency and uncertainty that typically follow such events.
 This scenario challenges traditional supplier selection as the unpredictability and complexity of disasters often make preselected suppliers inadequate \Citep{W.W.L.L22}.
-In response, the in-disaster ESSP must adapt by relying on partial preference information and accommodating DMs' risk preferences, significantly influencing outcomes under these conditions.
-Overall, the selection of in-disaster ESSP to demonstrate applicability and effectiveness of OPA-PR and OPA-PRS aligns with the proposed decision framework.
-Meanwhile, the urgency and complexity of decision-making in this context provide an ideal testing ground.
+In response, the in-disaster emergency supplier selection problem must adapt by relying on partial preference information and accommodating the risk preferences of DM, significantly influencing outcomes under these conditions.
+Overall, the in-disaster emergency supplier selection problem, marked by urgency and complexity in decision-making, demonstrates the applicability and effectiveness of OPA-PR, aligning with the proposed decision framework and providing an ideal testing ground.

 There are ten emergency suppliers (labeled A1 to A10) available, each presenting unique characteristics suited for flood relief efforts.
 Some provide stable supply chains and rapid response capabilities at higher costs, while others leverage strategic locations and efficient transport networks to improve emergency effectiveness.
-Six attributes are identified to evaluate these suppliers: response speed (C1), delivery reliability (C2), geographic coverage (C3), operational sustainability (C4), collaborative experience and credibility (C5), and supply cost (C6) \citep{W24}.
-The decision process involves five experts from various departments (labeled E1 to E5), prioritized by their decision-making authority in the following order: E5, E2, E1, E3, and E4.
-These experts provide rankings for each attribute and supplier, with the data presented in Online Supplemental Material.
+Six attributes are identified to evaluate these suppliers: response speed (C1), delivery reliability (C2), geographic coverage (C3), operational sustainability (C4), collaborative experience and credibility (C5), and supply cost (C6).
+A single-expert decision-making process is adopted in this study without loss of generality, as Corollary \ref{corollary-01} shows that the multi-expert OPA model can be equivalently reduced to a single-expert OPA model followed by aggregation using rank reciprocal weights.
+This not only simplifies the analysis but also yields results that are more intuitive and interpretable.
+The expert ranks each attribute and supplier, with the ranking data available in the Online Supplemental Material.
+The selection of the ambiguity set parameter for OPA-PR follows the method outlined in relevant classic textbooks.
+For the norm-based ambiguity set, let $\delta = 0.00795$; for the budget-based ambiguity set, set $\gamma = 1$ and $\Gamma = 0.875$; and for the CVaR-based ambiguity set, set $\alpha = 0.95$.
+For simplicity, OPA-PR with norm-, budget-, and CVaR-based ambiguity sets are referred to as OPA-PR(N), OPA-PR(B), and OPA-PR(C), respectively, in the numerical experiments.